russellday/AWS-SQLIO-Benchmark-Powershell/README.md

 <hr>
 <b>PARAMETERS:</b>
 <br>
 Most of the parameters contain defaults.
 To allow for running a quick test with mininal inputs.
-You should modify the paramenter defaults as follows:
+Use the guides below to customize the parameters based on your test goals.
 <br>
 Replace the following parameters with your AWS specific values
 <br>